apollographql/apollo-ios/ROADMAP.md

 These are the initiatives planned for future major version releases:

 ## Caching

+[**Requesting Feedback**](https://github.com/apollographql/apollo-ios/issues/3501): We are currently looking for feedback on what features, use cases, or improvements you would like to see supported by the next iteration of the Apollo iOS normalized cache.
+Please provide your input on [this issue](https://github.com/apollographql/apollo-ios/issues/3501).

 - **Cache Improvements**: Here we are looking at bringing across some features inspired by Apollo Client 3 and Apollo Kotlin
   - Better pagination support.
 Better support for caching and updating paginated lists of objects.